Zamilon virophage: Discovery and related virophages

 Zamilon was discovered in 2013, in Acanthamoeba polyphaga amoebae co-infected with the giant virus Mont1, isolated from a Tunisian soil sample.
 As of 2015, Zamilon is one of three virophages to have been isolated physically, the others being Sputnik and Mavirus; several other virophage DNAs have been discovered using metagenomics but have not been characterised physically.
 A related strain, named Zamilon 2, was discovered by metagenomic analysis of a North American poplar wood chip bioreactor in 2015.
 Another virophage, Rio Negro, is also closely related to Sputnik.

 Taxonomy

-Zamilon virophage has been classified by the International Committee on Taxonomy of Viruses into the species Mimivirus-dependent virus Zamilon within the genus Sputnikvirus in the family Lavidaviridae.
+Zamilon virophage has been classified by the International Committee on Taxonomy of Viruses into the species Sputnikvirus zamilonense within the genus Sputnikvirus in the family Sputniviroviridae.

 Virology

 A Zamilon virion is spherical with a diameter of 50–60 nm, and is similar in appearance to those of Sputnik and Mavirus.
 Its circular double-stranded DNA genome is 17,276 base pairs in length.
 Virophages typically have particles whose diameter is in the range 40–80 nm, with genomes in the range 17–30 kb.
 The virophage most closely related to Zamilon is Sputnik, with which it shares 76% sequence identity, although part of the Zamilon sequence is reversed compared with Sputnik.
 Zamilon's DNA is rich in adenine and thymine bases; the proportion of guanine and cytosine bases is 29.7%.